jovanamicic/MakeTest/README.md

 Idea is to make test with a 3 type of questions and then to learn while solving tests.

 #Technologies
-Spring framework, Angular JS, JavaScripts
+Spring framework, Angular JS, JavaScript